logi-camp/zentao-helm/README.md

 Helm chart for <b>Zentao</b> using `easysoft/quickon-zentao` docker image

 Requirements:
-- A volume provisioner (like longhorn, openebs ors s3)
+- A volume provisioner (like longhorn, openebs or s3)
 - Ingress provider (like haproxy, nginx or traefik)
 - Certificate Manager (cert-manager.io)